gnarfle/stamp/README.md

 ## Status

-It mostly works, but needs a thorough test suite.
-It also needs code cleanup and performance enhancements.
-In other words, functional but the code status is a bit rough.
+Stamp should be fully functional, it passes all the tests that it's ruby cousin does.
+That said there is a bit of code cleanup and performance enhancements that need to be done but it should be very usable right now.

 ## TODO

-* Testing
-* Adhere to PSR standards
+* Adhere to PSR-2 standards
 * Performance analysis / cache emitters
 * Internationalisation?

 ## Usage

-Stamp can be loaded using the Composer autoloder or an autoloader of your choice.
+Stamp can be loaded using the Composer autoloader or an autoloader of your choice.

 Usage is simple:

 ```php